#1 Science & Faith

 This new scientific evidence mitigates against Naturalism’s assumption of “no God” and greatly strengthens the case for a Creator.

-Return to the Events page to see a description of all the topics that we will be covering through the free video podcasts.
-Q&A and discussion for members will subsequently take place online through the Socrates Forum.
-When we are able to host live events there will be a lecture followed by a time for open Q&A. Continuing live discussion of the questions raised will be held in local small groups during the months following.
+Go to the EVENTS page to see a description of the topic currently being covered and which eventually becomes available on VIDEOCAST.
+Q&A take place live at the Socrates Forums where a lecture is followed by open Q&A and discussion.
+Continuing live discussion of the questions raised are held in various local small group settings during the months following.

 RECOMMENDED READING FOR FURTHER STUDY